Abstract

 Discussion

 Our study explores the untapped potential of repurposing residual plasma from heparin separators as a practical and underutilized resource for circulating cfDNA-based research and diagnostic applications.
-Using matched samples from a Healthy Cohort and a real-world Hospital Cohort, we demonstrate that the leftover plasma is suitable for metagenomic viral detection, copy number profiling, and genome-wide methylation analysis, with performance comparable to gold-standard collection methods.
+Using matched samples from the Healthy Cohort and a real-world Hospital Cohort, we demonstrate that the leftover plasma is suitable for metagenomic viral detection, copy number profiling, and genome-wide methylation analysis, with performance comparable to gold-standard collection methods.

 Methods